Kacurovski/applications/README.md

-This challenge was about php pdo
+This challenge was about php session